truonghm/resume/README.md

    normal LaTeX.
 See `generate.py` for details.
 4. LaTeX files are only regenerated when the source changes or when the PDF does not exist.
-5. The update date changes based on the time of the latest git commit on the current branch.
+5. By default, the update date changes based on the time of the latest git commit on the current branch.
+   You can change it in `resume.yaml`

 License